Skip to Main Content

 • all materials must be handled with extreme care; many items are brittle and sensitive to touch

-• Gloves will be provided for use according to the archivist's discretion
+• gloves will be provided for use according to the archivist's discretion

-• Materials must be kept in the order in which they are stored
+• materials must be kept in the order in which they are stored

-• One folder and/or box may be reviewed at a time
+• one folder and/or box may be reviewed at a time

 • cell phones should be silenced but earbuds and headphones are permitted

-• the archivist reserves the right to limit or restrict access to anyone who demonstrates a lack of care or disregard for the rules
+• archivist reserves the right to limit or restrict access to anyone who demonstrates a lack of care or disregard for the rules

 • materials are selected from the archives storage space by the archivist, with input from the researcher